 If you encounter any issues during the ‘create view’ setup or when trying to activate ‘list view’, please reference this checklist:

-- When you have a rule to hide the engagement, do you also have a rule to show it again?
+- When you have the rule to hide the engagement, do you also have the rule to show it again?
 Rules should always be established in pairs.
-One rule to show the engagement window and one rule to hide the engagement window.
+One rule is to show the engagement window and one rule is to hide the engagement window.